gavinyork/zephyr3d/doc/markdown/device.programbuilder.uintbitstofloat.md

 ## ProgramBuilder.uintBitsToFloat() method

-Same as uintBitsToFloat builtin function in GLSL, only valid for WebGL2 device
+Same as uintBitsToFloat builtin function in GLSL, only valid for WebGL2 device and WebGPU device

 **Signature:**